 Make sure that all of your figures, diagrams and graphs are legible when printed out in black and white.
 (This is the way many reviewers still look at the papers and most likely the way they will appear in the printed proceedings).
 Avoid the temptation to make your figures the size of a postage stamp or thumb nail in order to fit your content into the page limits.
 Figures should normally fill the column width.
 Make sure the different lines on the graphs are clearly distinguishable by using markers that are obviously different and where necessary using different line types (e.g. dashed, dotted).
 Make sure the text on the graphs is legible and not too small.

 When using figures, make sure you use vector graphics (rather than bitmaps) whenever possible as vector graphics will render much better if reviewers (and later readers) prefer to read the PDF on a digital device with a zoomable high-DPI interface (e.g., an iPad).

 Evaluation: Is it mandatory to have experimental evaluations in the paper?

 Yes, all RTAS papers are required to contain a section on experimental results.
 These may arise from the implementation of a real system, or via the use of data from case studies, benchmarks or models of real systems.
-The use of synthetic workloads or models is permitted if well motivated.
 Note, the different tracks have different requirements for experimental evaluation (see the track descriptions for details).

 The basic idea is that a reader of your paper should be able to reproduce your experiments and obtain the same results.
 Hence, it is necessary to describe the experimental setup, including details of case study or benchmark data (or where it can be obtained) and how synthetic data (if used) has been generated.
 If you are reporting statistical data, then make sure you present measures pertaining to the quality of the results obtained, for example confidence intervals, or variance.